-How to use Yoast SEO to improve your entity
+How to use Yoast SEO to link entities to your content

 After you’ve found concepts related to your topic and entities, you can use Yoast SEO to write awesome content.
-The various analyses help you keep on topic and guide you to producing quality content that not only fits what users want but search engines as well.
+The various analyses help you keep on topic and guide you in producing quality content that not only fits what users want but search engines as well.
 Yoast SEO Premium lets you do even more.

 One of the things you can do with Yoast SEO Premium, is analyze and improve your text for synonyms and related keyphrases.
 Filling these in, makes sure that your content fully utilizes the power of relatedness.